History of Cades Cove

 The Methodist Church was organized in the 1820s with services held in a log cabin in Cades Cove until 1902.
 There were not as many Methodists in the area as Baptists, and they often depended on a circuit riding preacher.
 Another church, Hopewell Methodist, is marked only by a cemetery today.
 For many years, J.D.
 McCampbell worked as a preacher for this church after building in 115 days for $115!
 The church was another example of the differences between genders: men entered through the right door, and the women and children entered through the left.

 Another church, the Missionary Baptist Church, formed in Cades Cove in 1839 by members of the Primitive Baptist Church, who were dismissed because they favored missionary work.
 This was something that Baptists everywhere had to deal with throughout the entire nation.

 The Prominent Roads of Cades Cove

 The North-South lane crosses Cades Cove, and was part of a family-to-family road system that was created around the 1840s.
 It serves as a short cut back to the campground or even out of the Cove itself.
-The Olivers bought land in the Cove in 1826 and their Cades Cove lodging remained in the family until the Great Mountains Smoky Park was built.
+The Olivers bought land in the Cove in 1826 and their Cades Cove lodging remained in the family until the Great Smoky Mountains National Park was created.
 This home is typical of many found on eastern frontier.

 Another road built from a trail is Copper Road Trail, built into a wagon trail by Joe Cooper.
 It was built to Maryville in the 1830s.
 Today it is a ten-mile foot trail near the Foothills Parkway.
 If you look closely, you can still see the ruts and groves of even more roads throughout the Cove.